24 Tips about eating out, groceries, and food in Japan

 Japanese fast-food is healthier than you expect

-Japanese reframed the concept of fast-food.
-In Japan fast-food is not a synonym of trash food.
+The Japanese reframed the concept of fast-food.
+In Japan fast-food is not a synonym for trash food.
 It’s the opposite, it is “normal” Japanese food you can have faster than it would take in a restaurant.
 Under this concept, you can have onigiris, sandwiches, and buns that are healthier than any greasy hamburger.